unfoldtoolbox/UnfoldBIDS.jl/README.md

 # Kwargs
 - derivatives::Bool=true: Do you want to us the derivative/ processed data?
 Default = true
-- specificFolder::Union{Nothing,AbstractString}=nothing: If you want a specific folder in derivatives or root specify here
+- specific_folder::Union{Nothing,AbstractString}=nothing: If you want a specific folder in derivatives or root specify here
-- excludeFolder::Union{Nothing,AbstractString}=nothing: You can exclude specific folders when not looking for a specific sub-folder
+- exclude_folder::Union{Nothing,AbstractString}=nothing: You can exclude specific folders when not looking for a specific sub-folder
 - ses::Union{Nothing,AbstractString}=nothing: Specify session; will load all sessions if not specified
 - task::Union{Nothing,AbstractString}=nothing: Specify task; will load all tasks if not specified
 - run::Union{Nothing,AbstractString}=nothing): Specify run; will load all runs if not specified